peernohell/tmpimg/README.md

 npm run dev
 ```

-If you want deploy it to cloudflare, you can use the following command:
+If you want deploy it to your cloudflare, you can use the following command:

 ```bash
 npm run deploy